 However, if you want to prepare yourself for the course, do a few of the easier poses described in the book Yoga, Tantra and Meditation in Daily Life (choose 2015 or -16 edition) by Swami Janakananda Saraswati, and also available in other languages.
 These exercises are a good starting point, e.g. those on p.
 32 to 43 (or perhaps those from p.
 28 to 31).
 As for meditation methods, the ones in Chapter 11 are fine to begin on your own.

 You can visit one of our city schools, or come on a weekend course here at Haa Retreat Center before you attend a longer one.
 Also enquire if we are running courses in your area.
 Swami Janakananda occasionally visits England, Australia and the Americas.

 People with previous knowledge of yoga or meditation are often amazed at what we offer and at the possibilities present during a course.
-Even though it may help, you don’t need previous experience of yoga.
+However, you don’t need previous experience of yoga.
 Many start from scratch.

-Some students feel that one 10 or 14-day course is enough, others return year after year.
+Some students feel that one weekend or 10 or 14-day course is enough, others return year after year.
 Still others go on to the Kriya Yoga course.
-And then there are those who are inspired to take three months off during winter to undergo more lengthy training under especially favourable conditions (see the descripton of the 3-Month Sadhana Course).
+And then there are those who are inspired to take three months off during winter to undergo more lengthy training under especially favourable conditions (see the description of the 3-Month Sadhana Retreat).

 An intense situation

 Naturally the course is also a holiday, but from what?
 After all, this is about you, now and in the long run.

 Come if you want to live for period without telephone (or mobile phone), mail, newspapers, TV, CD-player, audio player, radio, computer, internet and shops – and without using your car at all.

 Why isolate yourself from work, family, and worries?
 Because you gain perspective.
 When you turn all your attention for a period of time to one particular area, your ability to use what you learn increases considerably.